waltervanheuven/auto-alt-text/README.md

 - [GPT-4V](https://openai.com/research/gpt-4v-system-card)
 - [LLaVA](https://llava-vl.github.io)

 All models, except GPT-4V, run locally.
 GPT-4V requires API access.
 By default, images are resized so that width and height are maximum 500 pixels before inference.
-Note that to use the [Qwen-VL](https://github.com/QwenLM/Qwen-VL) model (int 4), requires a computer with an NVIDIA RTX A4000 or better.
+Note that to use the [Qwen-VL](https://github.com/QwenLM/Qwen-VL) model, requires a computer with an NVIDIA RTX A4000 or better.
 The [Cog-VL](https://github.com/THUDM/CogVLM) model is not yet working.

 ## Setup